lithium0003/ccViewer/README.md

 ### open with Xcode and compile
 1. open workspace "ccViewer.xcworkspace"
-2. select scheme "ccViewer" and build
+2. select scheme "CryptCloudViewer" and build

 If you want to use, fix a file "RemoteCloud/RemoteCloud/Secret.swift" for your own client_id and secret.